Island and Tower

 How strange to suddenly remember another life!

-She smells of cinnamon and moves with a grace that reminds me of a cat.
+She smells of cinnamon and moves with the grace of a cat.

 There is a great fierceness within her.